 Raised garden beds are one of the best and easiest ways to grow stuff.
 But they also require you to build, maintain, get a bunch of soil to fill it up, and then possibly move around if you’re not getting enough sunlight or you want to save plants from incoming frost.

 If you want to save time, and efforts learning about which woods and materials can potentially leach toxins into your soil, then just getting a proven, safe ready to use raised garden bed kit is the way to go.

-The most interesting kits of them all are the last 2 on this list are the EZ GRO which uses a patented fabric they call “AirFlow Fabric”, and the Vegepod, which has a patented design equipped with a rodent deterring self-watering and misting system with timer.
-Advancements in tech can definitely be used for good, too!
+The most interesting kits of them all are the last two on this list; the EZ GRO which uses a patented fabric they call “AirFlow Fabric,” and the Vegepod, which has a patented design equipped with a rodent deterring self-watering and misting system with timer.
+Advancements in technology can apparently be used for good, too?